briankhoi/obsidian-notes/UCSC/CSE150/Introduction.md

 Networks are made of:
 - Links: connections between nodes and terminals
 - Nodes: Routers, switches - used to forward communication
+	- any device connected to a network that can send, receive, or forward information
 	- need routers and switches to serve as relays - can't just physically connect stuff together because sometimes you don't know who you're going to want to connect to
 - Terminals: Hosts, end-user devices - source/destination of communication
+	- these are end nodes

 **The Internet vs. an Internet**
 The term "internet" is an abbreviation of internetwork, which is a collection of interconnected networks with no central administration or management